 In the appropriate case, the trial court may instruct the jury that in considering the listed factors, it should give deference to prison officials in the adoption and execution of policies and practices that in their judgment are needed to preserve discipline and to maintain internal security in a prison.
 "It is well established that judges and juries must defer to prison officials' expert judgments."
 Norwood v.
 Vance, 591 F.3d 1062, 1066 (9th Cir.
 2010).
 In Norwood, the Ninth Circuit approved of an instruction that the jury "should give deference to prison officials in the adoption and execution of policies and practices that in their judgment are needed to preserve discipline and to maintain internal security in a prison."
 More recently, however, the Ninth Circuit has cautioned that such deference is not appropriate when the prison practice in question serves no legitimate penological purpose, or plaintiff has produced substantial evidence that the practice was an unnecessary, unjustified, or exaggerated response to officials' need for prison security.
 Shorter v.
 Baca, 895 F.3d 1176, 1184 (9th Cir.
 2018). ("[W]e reiterate that the [deference] instruction may be given only when there is evidence that the treatment to which the plaintiff objects was provided pursuant to a security-based policy.").
-The Shorter court emphasized that "determinations about whether to defer to jail officials are often fact-intensive and context-dependent.
+The Shorter court emphasized that "determinations about whether to defer to jail officials are often fact-intensive and context-dependent."
 Id. at 1189.
 Thus, it may be appropriate to let the jury decide, with an additional instruction, whether deference to officials is warranted, when there is a genuine dispute of material fact over whether the prison policies or practices were unnecessary, unwarranted, or exaggerated.
-See id. at 1190, citing Mendiola-Martinez v.
+See id. at 1190, citing Mendiola-Martinez, v.
 Arpaio, 836 F.3d 1239, 1257 (9th Cir.
-2016).
+2016); see also Coston v.
+Nangalama, 13 F.4th 729 (9th Cir.
+2021) ("If . . .
+Defendants can show . . . a genuine dispute of material fact over whether . . . actions were (1) taken because of a security-based policy or practice and (2) necessary, justified, and not exaggerated, then a deference instruction might be appropriate-but only if the jury also were instructed that whether deference should be given in these circumstances is a matter for the jury to decide.").